The Complete Guide To Car Rollover Accidents

 Make sure all the tires are in good shape and properly inflated to the pressure recommended by the vehicle manufacturer.
 Check the inflation pressure at least once a month.
 Replacement tires should be similar to the vehicle’s original set.

 Don’t overload the vehicle, particularly SUVs and pickup trucks, decreases its stability.
 The worst practice is to place heavy loads on the roof.
 Try to stay well within the load ratings specified by the manufacturer.
 (They should be noted in your owner’s manual.)
 Try to place the heaviest cargo low on the floor and as far from the tailgate and as close to the center of the vehicle as possible.

 Watch your speed and take extra precautions on rural roads.

-If you or a loved one has been involved in car rollover accidents and has been injured or there has been a death, let our Personal Injury Attorney Rhode Island help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.
+If you or a loved one was injured in a rollover car accident, or if there was a resulting a death, let our attorneys help you with your wrongful death or personal injury case.
+We will help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.

-Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Personal Injury Attorney Rhode Island.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Providence RI Personal Injury Attorney.
 Pick up the phone and call us now at (401) 751-8855.